madslundt/cloud-media-scripts/README.md

 **Plexdrive version 4.0.0 and Rclone version 1.37 is used.**

-There is a setup file, `setup.sh`, to install the necessary stuff automatically.
-This has only been tested on Ubuntu 16.04+.

 The config right now is configured to have atleast 1 TB for caching and a decent internet connection.
 If you have a smaller drive or just want to optimize it [click here](#optimize-configuration).

 ### I've created another repository with this included in a docker image.
 Check it out [here](https://github.com/madslundt/docker-cloud-media-scripts)